refactorteam/Crowdsale-Contracts/README.md

 # re:factor Token (REFT)

 REFT is an ERC-20 compatible token.

 1. The token contract is created by the crowdsale contract;
 2. REFT has fixed total supply;
 3. Tokens offered for the crowdsale are transferred to the crowdsale contract at creation time;
-4. 5,000,000 REFT are reserved fro pre-sale investors;
+4. 5,000,000 REFT are reserved for pre-sale investors;
 5. All remaining tokens are stored on re:factor balance.

 REFT movement is restricted until explicitly allowed.
 Only parties authorized to transfer REFT until that are: